nicolasbauw/rs-tzfile/README.md

 [![Downloads badge](https://img.shields.io/crates/d/libtzfile.svg)](https://crates.io/crates/libtzfile)

-This low-level library reads the system timezone information files and returns a Tz struct representing the TZfile fields as described in the man page (<http://man7.org/linux/man-pages/man5/tzfile.5.html>).
+This low-level library reads the system timezone information files provided by IANA and returns a Tz struct representing the TZfile fields as described in the man page (<http://man7.org/linux/man-pages/man5/tzfile.5.html>).
 Parses V2 (64 bits) format version since 1.0.0, so be aware that the tzh_timecnt_data field is now a `Vec<i64>`.